ksivamuthu/iot-app-docker-update/TwitchNotes.md

 ## Overview of the solution

 1a.
-Create a sample IoT app in docker container (NodeJS or .net core)
+Create a sample IoT app in docker container (.Net core)
     * Serial Port communication (to demonstrate hardware communication)
     * Dashboard UI (to show some changes)
 1b.
 Docker Devops ( Building Cross - ARM images from Azure Devops)